 Selection of Participants: Expressions of Interest for participation will be assessed and selected throughout the registration period by a Panel.

-Training weekend: Early September, date TBC.
+Training session: 12th September 2019.
 Training on Agile and Rapid MVP (Minimal Viable Product) developments, Copernicus data access and useful coding libraries will be delivered to the selected project teams and to any developer, designers, researcher and industry participant willing to take part in the Copernicus Hackathon (invitation only for all participants).

 Copernicus Hackathon : 19 & 20 September 2019.
 Over an exciting 48 hours, teams will work collaboratively using Copernicus data and their coding experience to practically develop solutions addressing one of the proposed themes.